 Step 3 — Use Strong Shipping Boxes

-Please avoid shipping modules in thin Amazon shipping boxes.
-Many Amazon boxes are designed for lightweight local deliveries and do not hold up well in automated carrier sorting systems.
-Using a strong corrugated shipping box greatly reduces the risk of damage during transit.
+Please avoid thin or lightweight shipping boxes, including many standard Amazon boxes.
+These are not designed for the rigors of automated carrier sorting systems.
+A strong corrugated box greatly reduces the risk of damage during transit.

 Step 4 — Use Clean Protective Packing Materials

-To properly protect electronics during shipping, please pack your items using clean protective materials such as bubble wrap, heavy craft paper, or similar clean packing materials.
-Please do not use Styrofoam peanuts, shredded paper, or dirty packing materials.
-Loose materials like peanuts and shredded paper often break apart during shipping and can contaminate electronic components or enter connectors.
+Protect your electronics using clean packing materials such as bubble wrap, heavy kraft paper, or similar protective materials.
+Do not use Styrofoam peanuts, shredded paper, or dirty packing materials, as these can break apart during transit and contaminate connectors or sensitive components.

 Step 5 — Do Not Ship Modules in Bubble Mailers

-Electronic modules should always be shipped in a box.
-Padded envelopes and bubble mailers do not provide adequate protection against impact during carrier sorting and frequently result in damaged housings or connectors.
+Electronic modules must be shipped in a box.
+Padded envelopes and bubble mailers do not provide sufficient protection and frequently result in damage.

 Step 7 — Protect Instrument Cluster Lenses

-If you are shipping an instrument cluster, placing a microfiber cloth over the cluster lens before wrapping it can help prevent small scratches caused by packing materials.
+When shipping an instrument cluster, placing a microfiber cloth over the lens before wrapping can help prevent fine scratches caused by packing materials.

 Step 8 — Pack With the Return Shipment in Mind

-Whenever possible, please pack your components in a way that allows the packing materials to be reused.
-This helps ensure the same protection can be used when your module is shipped back to you.
-While items should be securely packed, excessive tape or packaging that cannot be reused may require repacking.
-Customers are responsible for ensuring their items are properly packaged for shipping.
+Whenever possible, please pack your components in a way that allows materials to be reused for return shipping.
+This helps ensure the same level of protection when your module is shipped back to you.
+Excessive or non-reusable packaging may require repacking.
+If modules are heavily wrapped, we may need to open packaging to access connectors required for programming.
+Customers remain responsible for ensuring their items are packaged appropriately for shipment.

 Step 9 — Label the Box Clearly

-Please write your order number and service type on the outside of the box.
-Example: Order #12345 — Denali Cluster Upgrade.
-This step is extremely important because our logistics partner sorts incoming packages based on the order number.
-Packages that arrive without a valid order number cannot be accepted for processing.
-If a third party such as an installer, dealership, or shop is shipping your item, please make sure they include this information on the package.
+Please write your order number and service type clearly on the outside of the box (Example: Order #12345 — Denali Cluster Upgrade).
+This step is critical.
+Our logistics partner sorts all incoming shipments based on this information.
+Packages that arrive without a valid order number may be refused or experience significant processing delays.
+If a third party (installer, dealership, or shop) is shipping on your behalf, it is your responsibility to ensure this information is included.

 Shipping Address